thenumbernine/SoftwareRenderer/README.md

 			point into the texture coordinates.

-		'Normal' maps the surface normal vector at each vertex, specified by the user via the osuNormal() function, into the texture coordinates.
+		'Normal' maps the surface normal vector at each vertex, specified by the user via the swNormal() function, into the texture coordinates.
 			This method is denoted "Cel" texture coordinate generation within the demonstration application.